-The main interest in advancing unstaffed aerial vehicle (UAV)-based methods lies in profiting 110 from the flexibility and scalability that mobile platforms provide, thereby gaining independence 111 from restrictions associated to the use of fixed instrumentation.
-In the last decade, UAV methods 112 employed to monitor fluxes and crop status have provided significant advances.
-Hoffmann et 113 al. (2016) [26] investigated the potential of UAV imagery-based estimates to provide crop water 114 stress maps in barley fields.
-Recently, Hollenbeck and Chen (2021) [27] presented a method using 115 multiple UAVs for assessing continuous flows inside a gas emission plume.
-Also, Hollenbeck et 116 al. (2022) [28] proposed a method for quantifying ecosystem-based fluxes, by flying upwind and 117 downwind the emission source point, and evaluating gradients.
-The integration of UAV-based data 118 and ecosystem modelling has also been explored: Wang et al. (2020) [29] introduced a method for 119 estimating interpolated land surface fluxes derived from a combination of UAV-based imagery and 120 a dynamic soil-vegetation-atmosphere model.
-The findings revealed that the UAV-borne imagery 121 proved useful in calibrating soil and vegetation parameters, ultimately achieving validated flux 122 estimates (e.g. GPP) within 13-15% agreement with EC measurements.
-123
+The main interest in advancing unstaffed aerial vehicle (UAV)-based methods lies in profiting 104 from the flexibility and scalability that mobile platforms provide, thereby gaining independence 105 from restrictions associated to the use of fixed instrumentation.
+In the last decade, UAV methods 106 employed to monitor fluxes and crop status have provided significant advances.
+Hoffmann et al. 107 (2016) [27] investigated the potential of UAV imagery-based estimates to provide crop water stress 108 maps in barley fields.
+Recently, Hollenbeck and Chen (2021) [28] presented a method using multiple 109 UAVs for assessing continuous flows inside emission plumes.
+Also, Hollenbeck et al. (2022) [29] 110 proposed a method for quantifying ecosystem-based fluxes, by flying upwind and downwind the 111 emission source point, and evaluating gradients.
+The integration of UAV-based data and ecosystem 112 modelling has also been explored: Wang et al. (2020) [26] introduced a method for estimating 113 interpolated land surface fluxes derived from a combination of UAV-based imagery and a dynamic 114 soil-vegetation-atmosphere model, finding that the UAV-based method proved useful in calibrating 115 soil and vegetation parameters, achieving C flux estimates within 13-15% of agreement with the 116 EC measurements.
+117

-In precision agriculture, UAV-based remote sensing is being increasingly applied to assist in 124 above-ground biomass (AGB) and flux assessments due to the ability of UAV-borne sensors to 125 capture the spatial distribution of land surface variables at high spatial resolution and flexible 126 revisit times [30].
-Moreover, UAV-based remote sensing has been shown to be a valid means to 127 complement EC measurements for estimating fluxes under cicumstances where data monitoring 128 is limited [29].
-To date, the majority of studies use UAV-photogrammetry (e.g. structure-from-129 motion techniques) to calculate AGB as a function of plant height metrics (e.g. maize [31, 32, 33], 130 corn [34], rice [35], barley [36, 37] cotton [38], or winter wheat [39, 40]).
-Yet another line of research 131 aims to assess AGB as a function of vegetation indices using spectrally resolved sensors in different 132 cash and food crops (e.g. spring wheat [41], winter wheat [42, 43, 44], corn and soybean [45], and 133 rice [46]).
-134
+Furthermore, UAV-based remote sensing is being increasingly applied to assess aboveground 118 biomass (AGB) and C stocks due to the ability of mobile sensors to capture the spatial distribution 119 of land surface variables at high spatial resolution and flexible revisit times [30].
+It has been proven 120 useful to complement EC measurements to estimate fluxes where data monitoring is limited [26].
+121 To date, the majority of studies use UAV-photogrammetry (e.g. structure-from-motion techniques) 122 to calculate AGB as a function of plant height metrics (e.g. maize [31, 32, 33], corn [34], rice [35], 123 barley [36, 37] cotton [38], or winter wheat [39, 40]).
+Yet another line of research aims to assess 124 AGB as a function of vegetation indices using spectrally resolved sensors in different cash and food 125 crops (e.g. spring wheat [41], winter wheat [42, 43, 44], corn and soybean [45], and rice [46]).
+126

-135 More recently, the advent of mobile light detection and ranging sensors (UAV-LiDAR) has not 136 only upgraded the spatial resolution of data sets, but also included the vertical component, creating 137 volumetric data structures (i.e. point clouds).
+More recently, the advent of mobile light detection and ranging sensors (LiDAR) has not only upgraded the spatial resolution of data sets, but also included the vertical component, creating truly volumetric representations (i.e. point clouds).
 This has allowed to enhance crop phenotyping [47] and map AGB in croplands at a sub-meter resolution [30] by leveraging the structural information of vegetation from 3D point clouds.
-UAV-LiDAR have provided a workaround to previous obstacles in UAV-based crop phenotyping, namely the spectral saturation in image-based vegetation indexes, especially during maturity of crops.
+UAV-LiDAR methods have provided a workaround to previous obstacles in UAV-based crop phenotyping, namely the spectral saturation in image-based vegetation indexes, especially during maturity of crops.